littleredcomputer/dancinglinks/README.md

 The stream is lazy: calling `solutions()` only pays the cost of setting up the problem tableau.
 Each demand for a new element of the stream will provoke a search for the next distinct solution, which will stop as soon as one is found.
-The search for solutions will be exhaustive if you drain the whole stream.
+The search for solutions will be exhaustive only if you consume the whole stream.

 Adapters are provided for a few applications of XC that Knuth proposes.